Limnoria/Limnoria-doc/use/faq.rst

 ===================

-  Each user on IRC is uniquely identified by a string which we call a `hostmask`.
-The IRC RFC refers to it as a prefix.
+  Each user on IRC is uniquely identified by a string which we call a ``hostmask``.
+The IRC specifications refers to it as a "prefix" or "source".
   Either way, it consists of a nick, a user, and a host, in the form ``nick!user@host``.
 If your Supybot complains that something you've given to it isn't a hostmask, make sure that you have those three components and that they're joined in the appropriate manner.